github/docs/content/code-security/dependabot/dependabot-alerts/configuring-dependabot-alerts.md

   ![Screenshot of "Configure security and analysis" features with the "Disable" button emphasized for Dependabot alerts](/assets/images/help/dependabot/dependabot-alerts-disable-or-enable-fpt-private.png)
  {% endif %}{% ifversion ghes or ghae %}

 {% data variables.product.prodname_dependabot_alerts %} for your repository can be enabled or disabled by your enterprise owner.
-For more information, see "[About Dependabot for GitHub Enterprise Server](/admin/configuration/configuring-github-connect/enabling-dependabot-for-your-enterprise)."
+For more information, see "[Enabling Dependabot for your enterprise](/admin/configuration/configuring-github-connect/enabling-dependabot-for-your-enterprise)."
 {% endif %}

 ## Managing {% data variables.product.prodname_dependabot_alerts %} for your organization